Wootton Bassett Junction railway station: History

-The station was rebuilt on the same site, opening on 1 July 1903 to coincide with the opening of the new line, which completed the present day South Wales Main Line.
+The station was rebuilt on the same site, and opened on 1 July 1903 under the new name Wootton Basset Junction.
+This coincided with the opening of the new line which completed the present-day South Wales Main Line.
 New platforms with brick-built buildings were provided.
-The main offices and goods yard were in nearly the same places as before.
+The main offices and goods yard were in almost the same places as before.
 There were now two signal boxes, Wootton Bassett West and Wootton Bassett East, which were brought into use in November 1901 and July 1903 respectively.

-By the 1930s Wootton Bassett had become a railhead for railway goods traffic to the surrounding district, with the GWR basing a country lorry service here, and a new warehouse was provided to support this.
+By the 1930s, Wootton Bassett had become a railhead for goods traffic to the surrounding district, with the GWR basing a country lorry service here, and a new warehouse was provided to support this.
 In 1931 a private siding was opened to allow milk trains to service the creamery operated by United Dairies.

 The Great Western Railway was nationalised to become the Western Region of British Railways on 1 January 1948.
-General goods was withdrawn on 19 May 1964, followed on 4 January 1965 by local passenger services between Swindon and Chippenham.
+General goods service was withdrawn on 19 May 1964, followed on 4 January 1965 by local passenger services between Swindon and Chippenham.
 Coal trains continued to serve the goods yard until 4 October 1965.